plewis/plewis.github.io/phylogenetics/lab-likelihood.md

 Switch to the HKY85 model now and estimate the transition/transversion ratio along with the base frequencies.
 The way you specify the HKY model in PAUP* is to tell it you want a model with 2 substitution rate parameters (`nst=2`), and that you want to estimate the base frequencies (`basefreq=estimate`) and the transition/transversion ratio (`tratio=estimated`).
 Note that these specifications also apply to the F84 model, so if you wanted PAUP* to use the F84 model, you would need to add `variant=f84` to the `lset` command.

+    [F81 model with estimated base frequencies]
+    [lset basefreq=estimate;]
+    [lscores 1;]

     [HKY85 model]
     lset nst=2 basefreq=estimate tratio=estimate;
     lscores 1;

+(Note that I commented out the code for the F81 model.)

-> :thinking: What is the MLE of the transition/transversion ratio under the HKY85 model?
+> :thinking: What is the MLE (maximum likelihood estimate) of the transition/transversion ratio under the HKY85 model?

 {% comment %}
 1.888760